mommel/hs-lr-midi-schwurbler/README.md

 ## Help needed?
 F.A.Q.
 * For support you can open an issue here on github.
 * Maybe there will be a slack contact in the future.
-* *Please respect* that this project is a Happy Shooting _Community_ Project.
-Boris and Chris are not a support channel, for this project.
-The community will do its best to hopefully solve your issue.
+* This project is a Happy Shooting _Community_ Project.
+The best way to get help is joining the #der-schwurbler channel on the happyshooting slack.
+The community will do it's best and hopefully solve your issue.
 * No hotline, no helpdesk.
 But we have something even greater: The Happy Shooting _Community_.

 ## How to contribute